lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Your editor/peer reviewer/dissertation chair-or-committee member may insist that you do this the Baron & Kenny way (aka "the causal steps approach").

-* Hayes 4.1 [-@hayes_introduction_2018] provides fabulous narration and justification for how to justify your (I believe correct) decision to just use the PROCESS (aka, bootstrapped, bias corrected, CIs )approach.
+* Hayes [@hayes_introduction_2022] provides compelling arguments for how to justify your (I believe correct) decision to just use the PROCESS (aka, bootstrapped, bias corrected, CIs )approach.
-* My favorite line in his text reads, " (the B&K way).is still being taught and recommended by researchers who don't follow the methodology literature."
+* My favorite line in his text reads, " (the Baron and Kenny way)...is still being taught and recommended by researchers who don't follow the methodology literature."

 How can I extend a mediation (only) model to include multiple Xs, Ys, or COVs?